 Marbella is a traditional Spanish city located on Andalusia’s southern coast and is a tantalizing mix of old and new, with endless sandy beaches.
 The Old Town is a quaint and lovely place to visit, with its narrow streets and attractive homes lined with colourful flowers on the balconies and the sound of songbirds.
 This area also has several fascinating historic landmarks to visit.
-The newer city offers an upmarket shopping experience, along with many excellent restaurants, tapas bars, and cafes, serving both Spanish and international cuisine.
-The following paragraphs detail of the top 10 fun things to do while staying in Marbella.
+The newer city offers an upmarket shopping experience and the best party hotels, along with many excellent restaurants, tapas bars, and cafes, serving both Spanish and international cuisine.
+The following paragraphs detail the top fun things to do in Marbella.

-With a total of 27 km (16.7 miles) of coastline, Marbella has endless beaches to choose from.
+With a total of 27 km (16.7 miles) of coastline, Marbella’s beaches are phenomenal.
 Close to the major hotels in the city centre, Venus Beach offers all necessary services, including beach bars and disabled access, as well as sun beds and parasols for hire.
 This beach is located between Marbella’s marina and the traditional fishing port.
 On the outskirts of the city, enjoy Los Monteros Beach, offering sand dunes and great waves, making it popular for windsurfing and other water sports, along with all the necessary services like showers and beach bars.
 Visit the beach at Puerto Banús with its fine, clean golden sand, located right next to the Río Verde and with a top quality range of restaurants, shops and bars.

 For those feeling a little more energetic, The Boardwalk is a reasonably recent addition to the Costa del Sol.
 It has gradually spread out from Marbella, winding along the often rugged coastline for just under 6 km (3.7 miles), all the way to the quaint seaside resort of La Cala de Mijas.
 The combination of concrete and wooden pathways takes you comfortably along the coastline, passing various local homes, with beautiful sea views and surrounding scenery.
 Along the way the remains of coastal defence towers, placed by the Moors during their occupation of the area, can be seen.
 Once in La Cala de Mijas, relax at a beachfront restaurant or café in the quaint little town before starting the hike back to Marbella, or catch a bus or taxi back to your hotel.

 The main public square in Old Town Marbella is the Plaza de los Naranjos, which dates back to 1485.
 The square consists of several “terrazas” (or terraces) and, appropriately for its name, is lined with fragrant orange trees.
 The plaza is also surrounded by traditional and attractive Castilian Renaissance architecture, including the 16th century City Hall and the “Ermita de Santiago,” the city’s oldest church.
 In the evenings the plaza comes to life with its open-air restaurants, along with entertainment from street performers, including the local flamenco music and dancing.
-This area also includes the Marbella Tourist Office, offering valuable information about what to see and do in the town.
+This area also includes the Tourist Office, offering valuable information about places to see and what to do in Marbella.

 Marbella hosts a variety of fascinating museums and art galleries, all of which are reasonably priced or free to visit.
 The Museo del Grabado is a contemporary art gallery located in the Old Town close to the old city walls and housed in the 16th century Bazan Hospital, a building of cultural interest.
 The museum offers exhibitions of 20th and 21st century Spanish graphic artwork and engravings.
 At the time of writing, entrance fees are 3 EUR (3.17 USD) per person.
 For plant lovers, the Museo Bonsai Marbella (Bonsai Museum) is among the best to be found in Europe and has what is considered to be the largest collection of wild olive trees in the world, including a 300-year-old tree.
 Other exhibits include the Chinese hackberry, as well as other native trees from the surrounding areas, like the endangered Spanish fir trees.
 Entry fees are currently 4 EUR (4.23 USD) for adults, and 2 EUR (2.11 USD) per child.